 Jones assembles a top drawer cast all round including, of course, Brian Blessed.
 What can be said of King Yrcanos?
 I absolutely adore the character.
 It's Blessed channeling Prince Vultan with added Philip Martin.
-Yrcanos is "King of the Krontep, Lord of Conqueror the Vingten. the Tonkonp Empire".
-Tucked away there's a great line from Peri; "actors playing over the top", it's a really lovely little in-joke, as are Crozier's experiments failing to work on the thick skulled King.
+Yrcanos is of the Krontep, Lord "King the Vingten.
+Conqueror of the Tonkonp Empire".
+Tucked away there's a great line from Peri; "actors playing over the top", it's a really lovely little in-ioke, as are Crozier's experiments failing to work on the thick skulled King.
 Indeed the script is devilishly clever; full of humour, horror and tragedy.